brcrista/Webpack-Demo/README.md

-# Webpack Example
+# Webpack Demo

-This is the sample project described at https://webpack.js.org/guides/getting-started/.
+This is the sample project described at https://webpack.js.org/guides/getting-started.